 The peptide known as amyloid-beta has been proven to change prior to visible memory-related issues, and examination of the concentration of the amyloid-beta in the spinal fluid can provide an indication of the risk of Alzheimer’s disease years before it can occur.
 However, accessing spinal fluid is highly invasive and expensive.

 Goudey’s latest research has potentially identified proteins in the bloodstream that might indicate the concentration of amyloid-β in the spinal fluid.
 Thus, less invasive tests such as a blood test can be conducted instead of people having to go through the more invasive spinal fluid test.

-The research paper by Goudey and his team, dated March 11, 2019, has been published in the Scientific Reports.
+The research paper by Goudey and his team, dated March 11, 2019, has been published in Scientific Reports.
 The research, which is still in its initial stages, might help clinicians to predict the risks with an accuracy of up to 77 percent.

 Goudey also hopes that the research would improve the selection of people for drug trials, as